bec-in-tech/GEOG863-Final-Project/README.md

 ![image](https://github.com/bec-in-tech/GEOG863-Final-Project/assets/120440399/dea9bacd-73c8-41c8-a9da-ceeae2facc52)

-This interactive map can also be displayed in CodePen: https://codepen.io/rmu5072/pen/rNqmPWR
+This interactive map can also be viewed in CodePen: https://codepen.io/rmu5072/pen/rNqmPWR